SecurityAttributes/SecurityPosture/By_Example/Scenario_06.md

 [Kestrel](../GLOSSARY.md#kestrel).
 The HDO has been attacked too many times with chained attacks to ignore the potential in this situation.
-So the CACAO playbook starts Kestrel threathunting on the device with the potentially vulnerable component.
+So the CACAO playbook starts Kestrel threat hunting on the device with the potentially vulnerable component.

 Here is the policy as implemented in CACAO